 The Rates of Minimum Wage with only a few exceptions, all workers in the UK aged 16 or over are legally entitled to be paid a minimum amount per hour for the work that they do for their employer.

 There are four rates of National Minimum Wage.
-These are based on recommendations of an independent body called the Low Pay Commission.
+These are based on recommendations by the Government.